Moise Kean: Fiorentina

 On 9 July 2024, Kean joined Serie A club Fiorentina for a reported transfer fee of €13 million that could rise to €18 million with add-ons.

 On 23 February 2025, Kean collapsed on the pitch, following a collision with Paweł Dawidowicz and was taken to hospital.
 He was later discharged following tests.
 On the final matchday of the 2024–25 season, he scored a goal in a 3–2 victory over Udinese, securing his club's participation in the Conference League.
 He ended his debut season as his club's leading scorer with 19 goals, finishing second in the Serie A scoring charts behind only Mateo Retegui.

+2026–27: Loan to Como

+On 1 September 2026, Kean joined Como on loan with an obligation to buy, depending on meeting some undisclosed clauses.

 International career

 Kean was eligible to represent both Italy and the Ivory Coast, being born in Italy to Ivorian parents.